tjomole/CAS_Agent_Based_Modeling/README.md

 Next Steps model should be validated and verified to ensure robustness.
 The model is a relatively simple model looking only at deposit decision drivers.
 Other factors are likely to be at play, even at the fractal level.

 ## Languages:
-Netlogo – 80% - [NetLogo](https://ccl.northwestern.edu/netlogo/) is a multi-agent programmable modeling environment, authored by Uri Wilensky, and developed by the Northwestern's Center for Connected Learning and Computer-Based Modeling (CCL).
+Netlogo – 60% - [NetLogo](https://ccl.northwestern.edu/netlogo/) is a multi-agent programmable modeling environment, authored by Uri Wilensky, and developed by the Northwestern's Center for Connected Learning and Computer-Based Modeling (CCL).

-Microsoft PowerPoint – 10%

-Microsoft Excel – 5%

-Tableau – 5%
+Python – 40% - A Python model is also implemented, to describe the Agent-Based Model (ABM) that simulates the interactions between depositors and banks in a typical banking system.
+This model utilizes object-oriented programming to define the agents and their behaviors.
+For visualization purposes, the matplotlib library is employed to represent depositors with colors based on their monetary holdings.

+The observation is consistent with the NetLogo simulation: bank stability factor is a key driver of depositor’s deposit/withdraw behavior.